fr0gs/infarm/README.md

 ## Tests

-Run `npm run test-serve`, npm test only will fail the acceptance tests and you won't have the chance of seeing the interaction.
 Qunit is the used test runner.

+* Run `npm test` to see the CLI output.
+* Run `npm run test-serve` to see the interactive session.

 ## Notes